Frequently Asked Questions

 For students in Grades 8th – 12th

-What happens next year with the students after 8th grade, are they done with Faith Formation?
+What happens with the students after 8th grade, are they done with Faith Formation?

 Our faith is a life long journey, just because formal classes may be over, that doesn’t mean our learning stops!
-We will be offering something for our High School students after Confirmation, but the specifics of what that will look like are still being discussed.
+Teen are welcome in any adult faith formation opportunity.
+In addition to learning, Confirmed parishioners are encourage to serve as Lectors, Eucharistic Ministers, VBS counselors, and facilitators in our younger children programs.
+We will be offering some type of formation for our High School students after Confirmation, but the specifics of what that will look like are still being discussed.
 Stay tuned for more information!

 My student attends a Catholic School, do they still need to attend Faith Formation at Holy Family?

 Our Catholic School students are invited to join us for Bridge every year, but are not required to do so, since they will be receiving formation at school.
-The Catholic Schools however do not do Sacramental Preparation; that is the responsibility of the local parishes.
-So, our Catholic School students are asked to attend Bridge while preparing for First Reconciliation/First Communion and to attend Confirmation Preparation classes.
+The Catholic Schools however do not do Sacramental Preparation.
+Our Catholic School students are asked to attend Bridge while preparing for First Reconciliation/First Communion and to attend Confirmation Preparation classes in 8th grade.

-My child is a junior or senior in High School but hasn’t been Confirmed yet, what should I do?
+My child is in High School but hasn’t been Confirmed yet, what should I do?

 It is never too late!
-Please contact Matt Bensman and he will be able to work with your family to prepare for and receive Confirmation.
+Please contact Jeanne Cregan and he will be able to work with your family to prepare for and receive Confirmation.

 What if my child isn’t sure if they want to be Confirmed?

 Great question!
 Confirmation isn’t just something you do nor is it simply a rite of passage, but rather a life long commitment to the Church and our Catholic Faith.
 Questioning such an important decision is natural and healthy.
-We would encourage students who are interested but not 100% sure to sign up for classes and see what it is all about.
+We would encourage students who are interested but not sure to sign up for classes and see what it is all about.
 Attending classes doesn’t mean you have to be Confirmed.
 There have been students who have gone through the program and decided that this was not the right time in their life to make this important decision.
-And that’s ok, we are always here for you.
-Matt is always available to talk with teens or parents about questions they may have about their faith or their desire to be confirmed.
-Please reach out to Matt if you would like to set up a meeting.
+Please reach out to Jeanne Cregan (jcregan@holyfamilyduxbury.org) if you would like to set up a meeting for your son/daughter, yourself, or your whole family.
+We are happy to meet you were you are at and help your family a make plan to move forward in faith

 Other Questions